Make a face mask

 Brighten up houseplants

 Are the leaves on your houseplants looking dingy or dusty?
-Don’t bother misting them with water — that just spreads the dirt around.
+Don’t bother misting them with water; that just spreads the dirt around.
 Rather, wipe down each leaf with the inside of a banana peel.
 It’ll remove all the gunk on the surface and replace it with a lustrous shine.
+Check out these hacks and tips for healthy houseplants.

 Are aphids attacking your rosebushes or other plants?
 Bury dried or cut-up banana peels an inch or two deep around the base of the aphid-prone plants, and soon the little suckers will pack up and leave.
 Don’t use whole peels or the bananas themselves, though; they tend to be viewed as tasty treats by raccoons, squirrels, gophers, rabbits, and other animals, who will just dig them up.